lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-07-26-getting-started-with-coreos-on-cloudstack.md

 ![Add additional storage](/media/cloudstack/template-from-disk.png)

 Again, select `Other (64bit)` and don't check `Password Enabled` unless you've installed the [necessary scripts](https://cloudstack.apache.org/docs/en-US/Apache_CloudStack/4.0.2/html/Admin_Guide/add-password-management-to-templates.html).
-Now you have a usable template to kickstart your CoreOS VM.

 ![Add additional storage](/media/cloudstack/create-template-from-disk.png)

+Now you have a usable template to kickstart your new CoreOS VMs.

 ## Conclusion
-Now that you have installed CoreOS you should dive deeper into its documentation.
+Now that you have installed CoreOS you should dive deeper into [its documentation](http://coreos.com/docs/).
 It quickly get's clear that you need to provide a better way to configure the cloud config instead of SSHint into the machine and configure it by hand.
 You could for example use a [config drive](http://coreos.com/docs/cluster-management/setup/cloudinit-config-drive/) that you manage yourself.

 Perhaps I will create a general usable template for CloudStack so that you don't have to go through the process.